 You can deduct the mortgage interest on your home when you itemize deductions.
 The mortgage interest deduction is capped at interest paid on no more than $750,000 of the principal.
 If you have a mortgage that went into effect before Dec.
 15, 2017, you can continue to deduct interest on loans up to $1 million.

 You can still deduct interest on the proceeds from an equity line that was used to improve your home, as long as the total principal from the first mortgage and the equity line don’t exceed the original mortgage or the $750,000 cap.

 Points are the amount of money you pay to bring down your interest rate.
 The points themselves are treated as mortgage interest and can be deducted as part of your itemized deductions.

 Real estate property tax deduction

 You may deduct a total of $10,000 of all taxes, real estate, and personal property taxes as well as state and local income or sales tax.
 Taxpayers that live in high-income or high property tax states may be limited to a lesser amount of taxes than what was actually paid.

 Private mortgage insurance (PMI)

 Mortgage insurance premiums are currently allowed as an itemized deduction.
-Mortgage insurance premiums paid in 2020 may be deducted as mortgage interest.
+Mortgage insurance premiums paid may be deducted as mortgage interest.
 But the deduction is phased out where the Adjusted Gross Income (AGI) of a married couple filing jointly reaches $100,000 ($50,000 if married filing separately).

 Keeping your home modern and appealing can take a lot of money.
 And while you can’t deduct the cost of improving your home you can keep track of all these costs and include them as part of the basis (your cost plus any improvements) in your home.